celery/celery/docs/internals/protocol.rst

 - *unsigned long long* ``clock``

-    The logical clock value for this event (Lamport timestamp).
+    The logical clock value for this event (Lamport time-stamp).

 - *float* ``timestamp``

-    The UNIX timestamp corresponding to the time of when the event occurred.
+    The UNIX time-stamp corresponding to the time of when the event occurred.

 - *signed short* ``utcoffset``